fntneves/laravel-transactional-events/README.md

 The transactional layer is enabled by default for the events placed under the `App\Events` namespace.

-However, the easiest way to enable transactional behavior on your events is to implement the contract `Neves\Events\Contracts\TransactionalEvent`.<br/>
+However, the easiest way to make your events behave as transactional events is by implementing the contract `Neves\Events\Contracts\TransactionalEvent`.<br/>
 *Note that events that implement it will behave as transactional events even when excluded in config.*

 ```php